 What are the Democrats fighting for?

-I mean, watch Bozo O'Rourke actually saying walls make us less safe and end lives.
+I mean, watch Bozo O'Rourke actually saying, walls make us less safe and end lives.

-I'm like, have you guys ever talked to angel moms and dads or Menendez making the ridiculous insane argument that Trump is criminalizing illegal immigrants who drink and drive?
+I'm like, have you guys ever talked to angel moms and dads or Menendez making the ridiculous, insane argument that Trump is criminalizing illegal immigrants who drink and drive?

-Uh has he ever met the family of somebody that had a family member killed by a drunk driver?
+Has he ever met the family of somebody that had a family member killed by a drunk driver?

 I have.

-Maybe you should go to a one of mothers against drunk driving, especially in this day and age in Uber, and talk to those parents that lost kids.
+Maybe you should go to a mothers against drunk driving, especially in this day and age in Uber, and talk to those parents that lost kids or talk to those that lost kids, you know, angel moms and dads, or people that have been victims of sexual assault or violent assault.

-Donald Trump wants to stop the heroin, The fentanyl, the cartels, Donald Trump would like to vet people who come into the country.
+Donald Trump would like to vet people who come into the country.

-He'd like to stop the human track traffickers, the sex traffickers, the gang members, the drugs from coming into the country, and those that have a tendency or a background in committing horrible crimes.
+He'd like to stop the human traffickers, the sex traffickers, the gang members, the drugs from coming into the country, and those that have a tendency or a background in committing horrible crimes.

 And also make sure that people have the capability of taking care of themselves.